BioJulia/PopGen.jl/docs/api/Utils.md

 ----

 ### `pairwise_pairs`
-    pairwise_pairs(smp_names::Vector{String})
+    pairwise_pairs(smp_names::Vector{T}) hwere T
-Given a vector of sample names, returns a vector of tuples of unique all x all combinations of sample pairs, excluding self-comparisons.
+Given a vector of some iterable, returns a vector of tuples of unique all x all combinations of pairs, excluding self-comparisons.

 **Example**
 ```